fluent/fluent-bit-docs/CONTRIBUTING.md

 ### Sign off your commits

 You must sign off your commits to certify your identity as the commit author.
-If you don't sign off your commits, our CI system will flat the pull request with a [DCO](https://github.com/src-d/guide/blob/master/developer-community/fix-DCO.md) error and prevent your pull request from merging.
+If you don't sign off your commits, our CI system will flag the pull request with a [DCO](https://github.com/src-d/guide/blob/master/developer-community/fix-DCO.md) error and prevent your pull request from merging.